Heimia

 Heimia is a genus of flowering plants in the loosestrife family, Lythraceae.
 It contains two or three species of closely related shrubs commonly known as sun opener or shrubby yellowcrest.
 They are native to the Americas, from northern Argentina north to the southernmost United States (southern Texas).
 The leaves are 2–5 cm long and 1 cm broad, entire, and variably arranged alternate, opposite or whorled on the stems.
 All species produce five-petaled yellow flowers.
 The plants have a history of medicinal use in a variety of American cultures.
 Several pharmacologically active alkaloids have been detected in the plants.
 The generic names honours German physician Ernst Ludwig Heim (1747–1834).

 Species

 The genus contains three species.
 They are similar to the extent that expert knowledge is required to differentiate between specimens of the different species.
 The alkaloid contents of specimens of all three species has been studied, and although similar, they have been found to be chemically distinct.

 Heimia myrtifolia

 Heimia myrtifolia is a shrub growing to 1 m tall.
 The yellow flowers are 5 petaled and 1 cm in diameter.
 The leaves are approximately 5 mm wide by 2–3 cm long.

 Heimia salicifolia

 Heimia salicifolia, commonly known as Sinicuichi, is a shrub growing to 3 m tall.
 The yellow flowers are 5 petaled and 2–3 cm in diameter.
 The leaves are approximately 1 cm wide and 3–5 cm long.

 Heimia montana

+Heimia montana is a shrub growing to about 1–2 m tall.
+The yellow flowers are 5-petaled and slightly smaller than those of Heimia salicifolia, usually around 1–1.5 cm in diameter.
+The leaves are narrow, lanceolate, about 5–8 mm wide and 2–4 cm long, and occur densely along the stems.